dayerlin-bustamante/dayerlin-bustamante/README.md

 Here are some more to meet me:

-🔭 I’m currently working on: Develop New Skills
+🔭 I’m currently working on: Develop New Skills.
-🌱 I’m currently learning: React , NodeJs
+🌱 I’m currently learning: React , NodeJs.
-👾 I would like to create a video game
+👾 I would like to create a video game.